 - Analyzing defections

 From the result of measurements, companies should develop and implement corrective plans.
 Retention strategies are involved with several elements of the company.
-Like, improve employee performance, greater top management endorsement regarding value, recovery systems, recognition systems and adjustments to the company’s reward.
+Like, as improving employee performance, greater top management endorsement regarding the value, recovery systems, recognition systems, and adjustments to the company’s reward.
 Moreover, companies should erect barriers to customer switching.
-As a result, companies are providing a bundle offering to customers at a single price.
+As a result, companies are providing a bundle offer to customers at a single price.
 Thus, they adopt cross-sell and provide incentives for frequent purchases.
 So, we really understand the importance of customer loyalty and satisfaction.